 For employees of startups, understanding the differences between ISOs and NSOs can help you make informed decisions about your stock options:

-• If you leave a company or move to a part-time advisor role, the company can extend your 90 day ISO expiration deadline by flipping your ISOs to NSOs.
+- If you leave a company or move to a part-time advisor role, the company can extend your 90 day ISO expiration deadline by flipping your ISOs to NSOs.
 This is called an NSO Extension, and it makes sense in many cases.
+While not always offered, NSO extensions are an employee-friendly perk that companies sometimes include (especially during broader layoffs) to soften the blow for departing employees, and it's a benefit you can often negotiate as you leave.

 By understanding these differences, you can make informed decisions about your stock options and how they fit into your overall financial plan.
 Whether you receive ISOs or NSOs, both can be effective tools for building wealth and achieving your financial goals.